Digital banking for business

 Some states have days in which sales tax is reduced or eliminated on certain categories of items.
 These holidays often include back-to-school expenses.
 See if yours is one of the states with sales tax holidays.

 Do your best to get a head start on your child's supply list.
-It's estimated that 70% of people plan to start shopping at least 3 weeks prior to the first day of school, which may lead to empty shelves sooner than you'd expect.
+It's estimated that 67% of people start back-to-school shopping in July, which may lead to empty shelves sooner than you'd expect.
 With supply chain issues in mind, try to purchase items sooner rather than later.
 This way, you can focus on the must-haves first, get other materials little by little and ease financial worries by spacing out your purchases.

 This material is for informational purposes only and is not intended to be an offer, specific investment strategy, recommendation or solicitation to purchase or sell any security or insurance product, and should not be construed as legal, tax or accounting advice.
 Please consult with your legal or tax advisor regarding the particular facts and circumstances of your situation prior to making any financial decision.
 While we believe that the information presented is from reliable sources, we do not represent, warrant or guarantee that it is accurate or complete.